adapt-it/adapt-it-mobile/README.md

 ## System Requirements

-- Android tablet or smart phone running Android 4.0.x or later
+- Android tablet or smart phone running Android 4.4.x or later (5.0 or later preferred - Android's got some bugs in the 4.x version)
 - Apple iPad, iPod or iPhone running iOS 9.x or later